This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Perdana Botanical Gardens.
 A great garden with 32 individual theme gardens.

 Islamic Arts Museum Malaysia.
-A very good museum with art from all over the Islamic world – textiles, ceramics, jewelry, India, wood and architecture.
+A good museum with art from all over the Islamic world – textiles, ceramics, jewelry, India, wood and architecture.
 7R reduced

 National Monument (Tugu Negara).
 Has a large cenotaph with the dates 1914-18, 1939-45 and 1948-60 and a large pool with a great sculpture of 4 soldiers standing and three fallen.

 Just as I finished seeing this, it started to rain heavily.
-I called a Grab and got a much needed taxi home.
+I called a Grab and got a much-needed taxi home.

 ON The Manor at Mingle.
 We ate at the Indian restaurant around the corner.
 Very cheap.

 Day 5 Tue Feb 21.
-Another big walk about day.
+Another big walkabout day.

 Kuala Lumpur Tower.
 I have been up the tower on my previous trip to Malaysia.
 Now 100R.

 KL Upside Down House.
-Up the hill by the tower, this is a typical brightly coloured upside down house with a peaked roof on the bottom and a lot of photo opportunities.
+Up the hill by the tower, this is a typical brightly coloured upside-down house with a peaked roof on the bottom and a lot of photo opportunities.
 15 R

 National Museum (Muziem Negara).
-Overview of Malaysian history and culture over three-stories.
+Overview of Malaysian history and culture over three stories.
 There are four main galleries allotted to ethnology and natural history – weddings, festivals, costumes; traditional weapons, musical instruments, arts and crafts, ceramics, and flora and fauna.
 20 R

 Titiwangsa Lake Gardens.
 A huge public park centred on a lake.
 Cycle, kayak, picnic.
-I great place for families.
+I a great place for families.
 Very crowded on weekends.

 Yut Kee Restaurant.
 Established in 1928, this very busy Chinese restaurant has a bery modern look and a reasonably priced menu.